miles0428/conversation_to_speech/readme.md

 # Conversation to Speech

 This is a tool to transfer conversation to speech in Madarain-TW.
-And this tool is powered by Google tts api.
+And this tool is powered by Google TTS API.

 ## Install